Mom was a scientist.

-I ditched my bike outside the lab and flashed my badge at a guy sitting behind the front desk.
+I ditched my bike outside the lab and flashed Mom’s badge at a guy sitting behind the front desk.

 “Welcome back, Dolores,” he said with a weird grin.
 “How are you feeling?”

-“We have a fresh pot brewing in the break room,” he said, pointing.
+“We have a fresh pot brewing in the break room,” he said, pointing that direction.
 “Grab a cup, then meet me in the lab.
 I want to tell you about our new line of ice cream.
 We’re going to call it Psychopath Strawberry!”

 “Cool name,” I said.
-“I’m sure a lot of people will like it.”
+“I’m sure a lot of people will love it.”

-In the break room, I took out the dirty tissue from my pocket.
-I dripped some of Mom’s snot into the pot of coffee.
-I also rubbed the dirty tissue along the rims of the clean cups.
+In the break room, I took out Mom’s dirty tissue from my pocket.
+I dripped some of the snot into the coffee pot.
+I also rubbed the dirty tissue along the rims of some clean cups, as Mom suggested.

-I filled one of the cups with coffee and started roaming around the lab with a weird grin on my face like the other mad scientists.
+I filled one of the cups with coffee and started roaming around the lab with a weird grin on my face, like Larry and the other mad scientists.
 Everyone seemed happy to see me.